• Published: Apr 09 2025 09:31 AM

 wave

-For those with two to five years remaining on their HECS debt, CBA is piloting a reduced serviceability buffer.
-Instead of the standard 3% added to the interest rate, CBA will use a 1% buffer.
-This significantly reduces the assessed interest rate, increasing borrowing capacity and making it easier to secure a mortgage.
+And it gets even better.
+For those with two to five years left on their HECS repayment plan, CBA's piloting a new, much more lenient serviceability buffer.
+Instead of adding the usual 3% to your interest rate to calculate your repayments, they're only adding 1%.
+This dramatically reduces the assessed interest rate, making it far easier to get approved for a mortgage.

-The Finance Brokers Association of Australia (FBAA) is urging other banks to adopt similar policies.
-They argue that many financially capable individuals are unfairly excluded from the property market due to current lending practices.
-The FBAA even suggests a reduced serviceability buffer should be considered for *all* borrowers, not just those with HECS debt.
+The Finance Brokers Association of Australia (FBAA) is definitely pushing for other banks to jump on board.
+They're arguing that plenty of financially responsible people are unfairly shut out of homeownership because of outdated lending practices.
+They’re even suggesting that this reduced serviceability buffer should apply to ALL borrowers, not just those with HECS debt.
+That would really shake things up!

 FAQ